 ‘Rabbi Yonatan Neril taught on Judaism and ecology at the following congregations, which reached about 500 Jews: Congregation AABJD in West Orange, NJ; Temple Sholom of West Essex in Cedar Grove, NJ; Temple Isaiah in Lafayette, CA; Congregation Beth Jacob in Oakland, CA; and Chabad of Contra Costa in Walnut Creek, CA.

 Interested in booking Rabbi Yonatan Neril for a talk or program?
-Be in touch with the Jewish Speakers Bureau
+Please contact the Jewish Speakers Bureau, of which Rabbi Neril is a member, since they arrange all speaking engagements for him.